ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 See the "Ending a FOTA session" section below for more information on communicating update success.

+## FOTA Version String Characteristic

+This characteristic is mandatory and must contain a version string that will uniquely identify the version of the FOTA service available on the FOTA target.
+The FOTA client can use this information to choose the appropriate FOTA session flow in the event of future updates.

+The standard FOTA implementations will have a version format as follows: "A.B.C" where A is the major revision, B is the minor revision, and C is a patch revision.
+A custom FOTA service implementation may choose to use its own format keeping in mind it may cause incompatibility with standard update clients.

 ## Firmware Revision String Characteristic

 The FOTA service specification includes an optional* Firmware Revision String Characteristic.
 This characteristic is a standard, BTSIG-specified BLE GATT Characteristic with a 16-bit UUID of `0x2A26`.
 This characteristic is **only optional** if: